ITfoxtec/FoxIDs/docs/app-reg-oauth-2.0.md

 Access tokens can be issued with a list of audiences and thereby be issued to multiple APIs defined in FoxIDs as OAuth 2.0 resources.

-> Change the claims the application registration issues with [claim transforms](claim-transform.md).
+> You can change the claims and do claim tasks with [claim transforms and claim tasks](claim-transform-task.md).

 ## Resource Owner Password Credentials Grant
 Resource Owner Password Credentials Grant is not supported for security reasons because it is insecure and should not be used.